 As part of business traditions in Japan, there is something called ‘Meishi’.
 In English, these are called business cards, and used throughout the world.

 Particularly in Japan, meishi culture is prevalent, and meishi are exchanged in almost 100% of business.
-One country with a similar meishi culture is South Korea.
+One country, with a similar meishi culture, is South Korea.
 Certainly, these exist in the rest of the Asian sphere and in Europe and North America as well, but the amount of meishi (or business cards) exchanged is said to be as much as 10 billion.
-According to the investigative firm Seed Planning, the market for
+According to the investigative firm Seed Planning, the market for business-aimed business card management services is expected to reach 6.8 billion yen by 2020.

 In Japan, many companies incorporate meishi management services, of which there are several versions.